dac09/energenie/README.md

 2. Storing values in services and sharing across controllers
 3. Typeahead

+###Notes
-**Note:** I do have some DOM manipulation in controllers, which breaks convention.
+I do have some DOM manipulation in controllers, which breaks convention.
 This is bad practice - only did it for the sake of simplicity.
 I'll fix linting issues when I get a chance.

+Didn't write tests - oops ;)

 ###Running it:
     npm install